QuentinRa/blog.quentinra.dev/info/web/security/ssl.md

 ## Disable bad encryption algorithms

-Disabling algorithm (=removing them from the CipherList), can make your website unavailable for the old versions of some browsers, but you can see that with ssllabs tool, and you got [Mozilla recommendation for Intermediate compatibility (recommended)](https://wiki.mozilla.org/Security/Server_Side_TLS) to help you.
+Disabling algorithm (=removing them from the CipherList), can make your website unavailable for the old versions of some browsers, but you can see that with the ssllabs tool, and you got [Mozilla recommendation for Intermediate compatibility (recommended)](https://wiki.mozilla.org/Security/Server_Side_TLS) to help you.

 <details class="details-e">
 <summary>Some examples</summary>